Signs and Symptoms of Hydromorphone Abuse

 The respiratory system may be hardest hit by opiates like hydromorphone.
 One of the most significant symptoms of opiate abuse is slowed breathing.
 When a person has had too much hydromorphone or other opiate, they are likely to exhibit labored breathing.
 Overdose deaths most commonly occur because a person stops breathing.
 If opiates are combined with other drugs that suppress breathing like alcohol or benzodiazepines, the combination can suppress breathing more quickly on lower dosages of the combined drugs and result in death even when a person thought they were abusing what they thought were safe quantities.

-Addiction Creates an Obsession that Only Sobriety Can Cure
+Addiction Creates an Obsession That Only Sobriety Can Cure

-To recover from these overwhelming symptoms of addiction, a person must complete a thorough rehabilitation program that reduces cravings and restores the personal values and integrity.
+To recover from these overwhelming symptoms of addiction, a person must complete a thorough rehabilitation program that reduces cravings and restores personal values and integrity.

 What remains then is for a person to be proofed against psychological cravings.
 This means that his personal integrity must be restored and one must learn how to deal with all the triggers in the home environment or anywhere he finds himself.
 This improvement is addressed on the Life Skills component of the Narconon program.

 By the end of this process, the majority of those going through this rehab find lasting sobriety.
 If you know someone who needs this kind of help, call now to find out everything you need to know about this alternative to conventional or Twelve Step rehab programs.
-Call 1-800-775-8750 today.
-See how drug intervention can help someone get the help that is needed.

 See also Hydromorphone Effects